meltstrap/CivsCracked/README.md

 ## Civs - Complete RPG Plugin

+**THIS IS A FORK MADE FOR CRACKED SERVERS.
+I RECOMMEND GIVING MOJANG YOUR MONEY**

 **What is Civs?** Civs is a comprehensive, highly configurable RPG mechanics plugin.
 Mainly focused on Land Management via Towns and Regions.
 Also includes a robust class system.

 ---